 Disguising your holdings

 How do we play in a way that is not so predictable?
-You want to give your opponents a hard time to put you on a hand.
+You want to give your other players hard time to put you on a hand.
 This way you’re not easy to beat, and it’s likely your opponents will make big mistakes against you at some point.
 Here are three easy techniques you can apply to achieve this:

 Raise the same amount with all your hands preflop from a particular position.
 If you’re raising around 40% of your starting hands on the button to 2.5BB, the blinds can’t know if you’re holding AA, T9s, 33 or something else.
 They can just see that you’re folding a little over half the time, and raising with the same sizing with the hands that you play.
 If they think you’re raising with mediocre hands and decide to fight back, they will eventually pay you off when you happen to hold a premium hand.
 Likewise, if they think you’re raising with good hands only, you will steal their blinds many times before they start to fight back.

 Bet both your strong hands and draws the same way postflop.
 When you don’t change your betting patterns based on the strength of your holdings, it’s virtually impossible for your opponents to put you on a hand postflop.
 You will be harder to read and win more often as a result!